pwa-builder/pwabuilder-blog/src/docs/windows/pwa-api-documentation/pwa-api-documentation.md

 Handling files has always been a challenge for Web Apps as they have never had the same file handling capability as native apps.
 For example, you could not simply open a file from the File System, download a file or securely write to a file on the users device.
 With the [File System API](https://web.dev/file-system-access/), your PWA can now use files with the normal experience users expect from apps.

-Your PWA can prompt the user to open a file, open mutiple files, open a directory and save files!
+Your PWA can prompt the user to open a file, open multiple files, open a directory and save files!
 Your PWA can also prompt the user for write access to an existing file, allowing your pwa to transparently write to a file without any extra downloads needed.

 <div class="demo-block">
   <strong>Demo</strong>